-

 Nutrient deficiencies can manifest as various symptoms in cannabis plants, such as yellowing or browning (not purple, though) of leaves, stunted growth, or poor bud development.

 You'll want to address nutrient deficiencies by amending your soil with organic fertilizers rich in the deficient nutrient.
-For example, a nitrogen deficiency can be corrected by adding organic sources like fish emulsion or well-composted manure.
+For example, adding organic sources like fish emulsion or well-composted manure can correct a nitrogen deficiency.

 2. Lack of Water